bcgov/data-publication/pages/open_data_licence_create.md

 # CREATING AN OPEN GOVERNMENT LICENCE

-The Broader Public Sector (BPS) is not permitted to use the OGL-BC and thus must create their own.
-These are suggested steps to create an Open Government Licence for your organization:
+The Broader Public Sector (BPS) may publish records in the BC Data Catalogue but is not permitted to use the OGL-BC and thus must create their own.
+These are suggested steps to create an Open Government Licence for your organization.
+Other organizations may also use this as a template.

 |**AUDIENCE**|
 |:---:|